Currently For Sale

 We know where the herd is spending winter will have a lot of wind, significant snowfall we don’t experience here, and much lower temps than the herd is currently accustomed to.
 So, our goal as their stewards is to get their number to the point that best fits in the winter barn their will run to when needing to escape inclement weather and they can all squish in without shoving their friends out like Rose shoving Jack off the door in the ocean to freeze to death.
 That means this HumanHerdQueen and her many teenager lackies have done their best to offer up some sacrifices in the name of making sure the rest can squeeze into the barn doors.
 Sorry ya’ll, it’s this or get shoved outside in the cold!

-2024 doe kids
+2024 Doe kids

-Coup de Grace X Norte-Dame $650
+Coup de Grace X Norte-Dame $550

-Kuskokwim X Cornucopia $600
+Kuskokwim X Cornucopia $550

 Senior Does